Putting life insurance in trust

 - A Flexible Trust - is a trust where there are two types of beneficiaries.
 The first type of beneficiary is the default beneficiary.
 These beneficiaries are entitled to any income from the trust as it arises.
 In practice, if the life policy is the only asset in the trust there will not be any income.
 The second type of beneficiary is the discretionary beneficiary.
 These discretionary beneficiaries only receive capital or income from the trust if the trustees make appointments to them during the trust period.
 If no appointments are made by the end of the trust period, the default beneficiaries will receive all the benefits.

-- Survivor’s Discretionary Trust – this form of joint life insurance in trust pays out to the surviving policy owner; for example, if you die before your partner, they would be entitled to inherit your estate before your beneficiaries.
+- Survivor’s Discretionary Trust – this form of joint life insurance in trust pays out to the surviving policy owner; for example, if you die before your partner, they would be entitled to inherit your policy before your beneficiaries.
 If both policy owners die within 30 days of one another, your beneficiaries can benefit on the same basis as a Discretionary Trust.

 - Absolute Trust – in this scenario, the beneficiaries are named individuals who cannot be changed in the future.
 This includes any children born later and a spouse following a divorce.
 The advantage of an Absolute Trust is that the pay-outs can be made quickly without long legal delays, and as with other trusts, the Inheritance Tax is likely to be nil or negligible.